DylanFinlay/dylan-portfolio/README.md

 ## About

 This portfolio website was created as part of my journey in mechatronics engineering.
-It's built using React and Tailwind CSS, and it's focused on highlighting my projects, skills, and experiences.
+It's built using React and Tailwind CSS, and it's focused on highlighting my projects and skills.

 ## Projects